 What comes to your mind whenever cork is mentioned?
 A wine stopper, right?
 Cork is a versatile material that has many uses besides wine stoppers.
-You have probably come across other cork products such as yoga mats, coasters, shoes, handbags, etc.
+You have probably come across other cork products such as yoga mats, coasters, shoes, handbags, etc. But how eco-friendly is cork, after all?

 As various industries continue seeking ways of becoming more eco-friendly, we are seeing a breed of new sustainable materials now and then.
 And now, we have cork.